Pentesting is not just for enterprise: Why SMBs are the real targets

 Why SMBs Are Prime Targets for Cyberattacks

 Many SMBs underestimate their appeal to cybercriminals.
-They often view themselves as unworthy targets due to their size.
-Unfortunately, this belief makes them more vulnerable.
+They often view themselves as unworthy targets due to their size — a belief that makes them even more vulnerable.

 Cybercriminals target SMBs because of weaker security measures.
-These businesses usually lack advanced security systems.
-This makes them an attractive option for easy attacks.
+These businesses usually lack advanced security systems, making them attractive for easy attacks.

 The impact of a cyberattack on SMBs can be severe.
-Potential consequences include financial losses and damage to their reputation.
-Recovering from such setbacks can be challenging for smaller entities.
+Potential consequences include financial losses, reputational damage, and operational disruptions.
+Recovering from such setbacks can be especially challenging for smaller entities.

 There are several reasons why cybercriminals find SMBs enticing: